bittricky/tides-of-time/README.md

 # Tides of Time

 A web-based game about balancing the tides and maintaining balance between land and ocean life.
-Built with Phaser 3 and Webpack.
+Built with Phaser 3 and Webpack for Gamedev.js Game Jam 2025 for the theme, `balance`.

 > It's like [Flappy Bird](https://en.wikipedia.org/wiki/Flappy_Bird) but with Water